 - If you think that in some cases of obesity and eating disorders the underlying problem is chemical dependency on food, send us a letter requesting the formal designation of food as a Substance Use Disorder.
 We will collect these and forward them to the American Psychiatric Association (APA) American Medical Association.

-- Participate in Food Addiction Institute retreats for food addicts and training programs for professionals.
+- Participate in Food Addiction Institute training programs for professionals.

 - Contribute financially to building the Food Addiction Institute, so the needed research, education, and outreach goals can be met.